ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 <br>

 Instead of representing these maps side by side like this, let's combine them so that they run in parallel.
-Our chunky arrows will then be in this configuration:
+When wrapped in chunky arrows these connections will be in the following configuration:

 ```{image} assets/Ch4/DGInstance1.gif
 :alt: Whoopsy!